Step 1

 More context

-A PDF to webpage converter transforms a PDF file into HTML: the format every website is built on.
-The content is no longer contained in a fixed-layout document.
-It becomes text, headings, and structure that a browser renders natively.
+The content is no longer locked inside a fixed-layout document.
+It becomes text, headings, media, metadata, and structure that a browser can render natively.

 Choosing your approach